 My goal with this mentorship program is to give you the tools to feel successful and confident as you begin navigating this new chapter in your life as a travel nurse.
 Instead of sitting there wondering, “How does travel nursing work”, instead I aim to give you the resources you need to be successful and to offer you direction.
 Lastly, I aim to set you up with some of my very favorite travel nurse recruiters.

 I believe that working with me will benefit you in more ways than one.
-The first three travel nurse contracts I ever signed I was the lowest paid travel nurse on the unit.
+The first three travel nurse contracts that I ever signed, I realized that I was the lowest-paid travel nurse on the unit.
 I did not realize that I should be negotiating for my pay.
 In total, I lost out on more than $10,000.
 (Still hurts to think about).
 I will give you my honest insight into each contract sent your way.
 Are there any bizarre loopholes?
 Is the pay package fair?
 And so on.

-For serious inquiries or those who have further questions, please don’t hesitate to email me – firstname.lastname@example.org
+For serious inquiries only, please email me – firstname.lastname@example.org

 Still not convinced?
 These posts may change your mind…